 Columbia County Child Support Lawyer

 In the 1980s, most states began implementing child support guidelines after federal laws were passed to mandate such guidelines.
 The result was that child support payments rose by around 50 percent, according to the American Bar Association, which was the desired outcome.
 One study showed that the average weekly payment went from $40 to $60, which is an improvement but even adjusted for minor inflation, that does not come to a lot.
 Child support is calculated based on the child’s needs and the non-custodial parent’s income.
-Whether you are a custodial parent or a non-custodial parent, you need an attorney to ensure that the child support payments mandated by the court are fair to all parties involved.
+Whether you are a custodial parent or a non-custodial parent, you need a Columbia County child support lawyer to help make sure that the payments mandated by the court are fair to all parties involved.
+Additionally, our family attorneys could determine how much you may have to pay or may be eligible to receive.

-- Child support percentage for one child is 17 percent of the combined income;
+- Support percentage for one child is 17 percent of the combined income;

-- Child support percentage for two children is 25 percent of the combined income; and
+- Support percentage for two children is 25 percent of the combined income; and

-- Child support percentage for three children is 29 percent of the combined income.
+- Support percentage for three children is 29 percent of the combined income.

 Next, the court will divide that number by the percentage of each parent’s respective income.
 For example, the custodial parent’s income is $42,000 and the non-custodial parent’s income is $20,000.
 The combined sum is $62,000.
 This sum, $62,000, multiplied by 0.25 (or 25 percent), yields $15,500.
 Because the custodial parent’s income accounts for 68 percent of the combined income (42,000 divided by 62,000), the non-custodial parent would be responsible for paying the remaining 32 percent of the total $15,500 child support obligation, which comes to $4,960 per year, made in monthly payments.
 Additionally, the court will assess the financial needs of the child and the cost of child raising, including such factors as healthcare and childcare costs.
 For combined incomes greater than $136,000, the court will use other various methods for determining what the non-custodial parent owes.